New documentary highlights unsolved murder of Civil Rights era

 In the film, you also talk with family members of some of the KKK.
 Were they open to participating from the beginning and if so why?

-Richen: Well, I’ll just start by saying it was always important for us to find and talk to the White Klans people and or their descendants.
+Richen: Well, I’ll just start by saying it was always important for us to find and talk to the White Klanspeople and or their descendants.
 That was part of our mission in telling the story because it wasn’t just the Black people who resisted or who were killed, but the White Klan people who did it.
 And … until as a nation we start talking to those people, and finding their stories, I don’t think we will reckon with our history of terrorism in this country.

 Lichtenstein: Yeah, and I have to really give a lot of credit to our consulting producer Stanley Nelson, who is based in Ferriday, Louisiana, where he was the editor, he just retired, of the Concordia Sentinel.
 He’s a Pulitzer Prize-nominated journalist who’s been writing about these cases.
-He came across them really through the Emmett Till act.
+He came across them really through the Emmett Till Act.
 So he started to get curious and started investigating.
 He eventually wrote a book, which is called “Devils Walking,” and a lot of our research really stands on the shoulders of Stanley’s research.

 So he had already been in touch with both Debra Taylor and with Leland Boyd [descendants of two members of the Klan].
 And he was instrumental in making those introductions for us.
 And then I spent some time on the phone with both of them.
 I think for Debra especially, it was hard for her to go on camera, partially just because it takes a lot out of her.
 It comes across a little bit in the film, and she shared this publicly.
 So I’m not really sharing anything new.
 Her father was very abusive.
 She had been through a lot as a girl and talking about it can be re-traumatizing in a lot of ways.

-I’d say what’s interesting, just in the experience of talking to both of them is I think there’s different kinds of White responses when you’ve inherited this legacy of terror.
+I’d say what’s interesting, just in the experience of talking to both of them, is I think there’s different kinds of White responses when you’ve inherited this legacy of terror.
 For Leland, we’ve noticed the way that he has kind of processed the story of his father to try to balance a kind of genuine affection he had for his dad with the horrible terroristic acts that his dad was involved with.
 Whereas I think with Debra, it’s a little bit different.
 It’s what I explain, it’s having to relive a trauma.
 She doesn’t have any motivation to try to explain his actions.

 In terms of Wharlest Jackson’s family, how open were they to talking with you?